edgardobarriam/android-challenge/README.md

 # Tech-K Android Challenge - Edgardo Barría Melián

-This app is a front-end for the [Imgur API](https://apidocs.imgur.com/) and uses some of it's functions as an anonymous user.
+This app is a front-end for the [Imgur API](https://apidocs.imgur.com/) and uses some of its functions as an anonymous user.
 The app is designed to work on Smartphones and Tablets.

 This project has the following requirements and uses these libraries: